Alexander Boot: Career outside Russia

 Boot's first book was How the West Was Lost (2006), in which his principal theme was that the West he had fled Russia to find was disappearing.
 It had been confident, with a cultural excellence and creativity in art, architecture, and music, which was fundamentally spiritual.
 Where once there had been such a civilization, together with commitment to religion, there was now only an animalistic pursuit of "happiness" by people numbed by drugs and pop music, living self-indulgently and believing in nothing.
 The great institutions that had once defended political liberties had given way to the cult of the individual, philistinism, and nihilism.

 In 2008, Boot's essay "Political Correctness" was published in The Nation That Forgot God, a collection of essays edited by Edward Leigh, with work by Roger Scruton, Vincent Nichols, Shusha Guppy, Aidan Bellenger, and Michael Nazir-Ali.
 The Catholic Times noted that "The nation of the title of this book of essays is, of course, Britain.
 The arresting title is justified by the intellectual strength of the twelve authors."
 Later in 2008 Boot's "Life in Putin's Russia" was published in The Chesterton Review.

-In 2009 came God and Man According to Tolstoy, in which Boot deals with the philosophical and moral views of Leo Tolstoy, as seen in his non-fiction.
+In 2009, Boot released God and Man According to Tolstoy, in which he deals with the philosophical and moral views of Leo Tolstoy, as seen in his non-fiction.

 In 2011, Boot launched his own blog, alexanderboot.com.

-His The Crisis Behind Our Crisis (2011) deals with the moral aspects of the European debt crisis which followed the Financial crisis of 2007–2008 and has a foreword by Theodore Dalrymple, who says in it that Boot has implacable logic and grasp of history.
+His The Crisis Behind Our Crisis (2011) deals with the moral aspects of the Euro area crisis which followed the 2008 financial crisis and has a foreword by Theodore Dalrymple, who says in it that Boot has implacable logic and grasp of history.
 Reviewing the work for The American Conservative, Paul Gottfried comments that "Boot explores the metaphysical and moral origins of what are usually viewed as strictly financial questions" and notes that it is "mostly about history, philosophy, and the Christian convictions of the author."